Model Collapse in the Self-Consuming Chain of Diffusion Finetuning: A Novel Perspective from Quantitative Trait Modeling: Hyperparameter investigations to unveil the most significant factor of degradation

 \subsection{Learning Rate}

-Similarly, we examined in Figure~\ref{figure:hyperparameters_experiments:lr_noise} if finetuning is properly done with our default setting.
-We multiplied the learning rate for U-Net and text encoder by $10$ and $0.1$.
-Images of the first iterations indicate that the default values are appropriate for finetuning, and the degradation constantly occurs for different learning rate.
+Similarly, we assessed finetuning adequacy in Figure~\ref{figure:hyperparameters_experiments:lr_noise} by adjusting the learning rates for the U-Net and text encoder by x$10$ and x$0.1$.
+Images from the initial iterations show that the default values are suitable for finetuning.
+Although the styles are different, degradation consistently occurs across different learning rates.